Bili-Sakura/Latex-Slides-Template-GenAI/README.md

 ## Examples

-Check out `slides.tex` for examples and `demo/world_models.pdf` for a production-ready presentation.
+Check out `presentation/slides.tex` for examples and `demo/world_models.pdf` for a production-ready presentation.

 ## Citation